tomojitakasu/PocketSDR/README.md

 * If you see "Programming succeeded." in status bar, the F/W is properly written to PocketSDR.

-* To use utility programs for PocketSDR, you need to reinstall WinUSB driver for PocketSDR.
+* To use utility programs for Pocket SDR, you need to reinstall WinUSB driver for Pocket SDR.
 Refer "Installation for Windows" above.

 --------------------------------------------------------------------------------